scman1/ansible-dsviewer/README.md

 ## Requirements

-These playbooks are tested on Ubuntu 12.04.
-There are likely to be issues using later versions of Ubuntu or other distributions.
+These playbooks are tested on Ubuntu 18.04 LTS.
+There may likely to be issues using different versions of Ubuntu or other distributions.

 There are definitely problems awaiting users of non-APT distributions - all the plays using `&apt` will need an equivalent for these other distributions.